Materials received from Mary Stolz between 1966 and 1982.

 Mary Slattery Stolz was born on March 24, 1920 in Boston, Massachusetts.
 She attended the Birch Wathen School in New York City where she concentrated on the study of literature and history.
 She displayed an early talent for writing and served as assistant editor of her school magazine, Birch Leaves.
 Stolz also attended Columbia University from 1936 to 1938 and the Katherine Gibbs School.

 Stolz married at the age of eighteen and for years stopped writing in order to devote time to housekeeping and to her young son Bill.
-After her marriage, Stolz began to experience chronic pain which grew increasingly worse until eventually, by 1949, she was confined to her home.
+After her marriage ended, Stolz began to experience chronic pain which grew increasingly worse until eventually, by 1949, she was confined to her home.
 When her doctor, Thomas C. Jaleski, learned that she had once enjoyed writing, he advised her to begin a novel so that she would have something to occupy her time while she was houseridden.
 This novel became her first published book, To Tell Your Love (1950).
-Under Jaleski's care, Stolz's illness eventually disappeared and she has been writing ever since.
-In 1956 Stolz divorced her first husband and nine years later married Dr. Jaleski.
+Under Jaleski's care, Stolz's illness eventually disappeared and she continued to write.
+Stolz and Dr. Jaleski were married in 1965.

 Most of Stolz's books are fiction written for children and teenagers, although she has also published one adult novel and one nonfictional work.
 She has also written for such magazines as Cosmopolitan, Ladies' Home Journal, and Seventeen.
 Two of her books -- Belling the Tiger (1961) and The Noonday Friends (1965) -- were runners-up for the Newbery Award.
 In a Mirror (1953) won a Child Study Children's Book Award and The Bully of Barkham Street (1963) won a Boys' Club Junior Book Award.
 The Edge of Next Year (1974) was a finalist for the National Book Award and also made the Boston Globe/Horn Book Honor List.
 Several other books by Stolz have also received honors and awards.
 In 1982 Stolz received a George G. Stone Recognition of Merit Award for her entire body of work.